bonk-dev/arm-sandbox/README.md

 ```

 ### Windows (Visual Studio)
-- TODO: add info about tools
+- Clone this repo
+- Make sure you have the "Desktop development with C++" workload installed
-- Visual Studio -> Open a folder
+- Run Visual Studio -> Open a local folder
 - Build